 Find the best craft beer at breweries throughout San Joaquin County.
 If you love an IPA, Sour, Blonde, Stout, or Pilsner, this list will surely lead you to the best flavors around.

-Craft beer culture has blossomed over the last decade and Visit Stockton has helped shine a light on delicious California brews each year during Stockton Beer Week.
+Craft beer culture has blossomed over the last decade and Visit Stockton has helped shine a light on delicious California brews each year during Stockton Brew Fest.
 Below we highlight the homegrown breweries we are happy to have in San Joaquin County.
 Each of them have fantastic flavors and origin stories which the owners and brewers are more than happy to talk about when you stop by.
 Cheers!

 Nestled along the Miracle Mile, Valley Brewing Co is a great restaurant that brews some fantastic beers.
 Valley Brew is a local favorite, featuring tall ceilings and exposed brick in their indoor dining space.
 Seating is plentiful, with large televisions always playing the best professional games.
 An extensive patio allows for outdoor dining most months of the year.
 Also home to the Take 5 Jazz Club.